EntropyString/JavaScript/README.md

 But there is an even bigger issue with the above code from a security perspective. `Math.random` *is not a crytographically strong random number generator*. **_Do not_** use `Math.random` to create secure IDs!
 This highlights an important point.
 Strings are only capable of carrying information (entropy); it's the random bytes that actually provide the entropy itself. `entropy-string` automatically generates the necessary number of bytes needed to create a random string using the `crypto` library.

-However, if you don't need cryptographically strong random strings, you can request `entropy-string` use `Math.random` rather than the `crypto` library to generate randomness:
+However, if you don't need cryptographically strong random strings, you can request `entropy-string` use `Math.random` rather than the `crypto` library by passing in a 3rd argument of `false`:

   ```js
   const entropy = require('entropy-string')